Jenkins parameterized build example with String and Boolean parameters

 The creation of a parameterized Jenkins build is one of the easiest ways to add flexibility and customization to your continuous integration pipelines.
-In this parameterized Jenkins build example, see how easy it is to create and configure a CI job that you customize for each run.
+In this Jenkins parameterized build example with Boolean and String parameters, you'll see just how easy it is to create and configure a CI job that can be customized for each run.

 The option to create a parameterized Jenkins build job is a core feature of the popular CI tool, so you don't need to install any plug-ins to create one.
 In the second part of this tutorial, we will extend the parameterized Jenkins build job example and use the Jenkins Git integration plug-in to pull from GitHub.
 This isn't a requirement of the first part of this tutorial, though.